 There is a continuously growing interest in the consumer market for grass-fed, pasture-raised, antibiotic-free meat, whether it be chicken, beef, rabbit, or even venison.
-Rebecca Thistlethwaite and Jim Dunlop are here with The New Livestock Farmer to discuss how farmers can most effectively tap into this daunting venture.
+Rebecca Thistlethwaite and Jim Dunlop are here with The New Livestock Farmer (Chelsea Green Publishing, 2015) to discuss how farmers can most effectively tap into this daunting venture.
 They speak from experience about regulations and logistics, about the requirements of raising various animals, plus processing the meat and selling it.
 This detailed guide spans the market and will prove useful for everyone: consumer, backyard hobbyist, and full-time farmer.

 There are three common models for outdoor poultry production that are widely used on pastured poultry farms.
 While these models fall into distinct categories, there is often a lot of variation and overlap within them.
 There is no production rulebook, and we encourage you to adapt a model to make it work better on your farm or for your lifestyle.
 In no particular order these systems are: portable bottomless shelter with no free range access (aka chicken tractor); semi-portable day range shelter; and a stationary shelter with free range access.
 All three production models have their pros and cons, which we will discuss to enable you to better understand which method will work best on your farm.